Logitech/vr_ink_sdk/code/unreal_sample_project/readme.md

 ![logo](./../../resources/unreal/LogiPenUnrealSDK.png)

-To do:

-* add example scene of pointer pose vs grip pose.
-* find out why in build application the pen gets inconsistently replaced (might have to do with the experimental nature of the Motion Controller class in UE)

-Note: in the official SDK, only the zip file will be provided as a release download, this repo is here for internal versioning.

 ## How to use

 Keep in ming that this SDK is a reference implementation rather than a toolbox.
 While you are more than welcome to re-use parts of this (provided you follow the terms of this repository's licence), we this project as a simple example.